How to slice a list in Python

 - The expression

-[x**2 for x in original[1::2]]first slices the list to get every other element starting from index 1, then the comprehension squares each of them. - While not a slice, the second example shows a related technique.
-Using
+[x**2 for x in original[1::2]]first slices the list to get every other element starting from the second one, then squares each number in that new, temporary list. - Alternatively, you can use

 Advanced slicing with numpy arrays